adarsh-0224/Student-Result-Visualization-Report/README.md

 ChatGPT: Used for generating documentation, project planning support and formulating calculated logic or DAX expressions when needed.

 File Formats:
-.pbix: Used for Power BI project development.
-.csv : Raw dataset used, exported from mockaroo.com
+.pbix: Used for Power BI project development and .csv : Raw dataset used, exported from mockaroo.com

 4. 🔗 Data Source: